Licence status and conditions

 PFG runs educational, customized workshops - our main one being Rules of the Game "ROTG".
-This workshop presently costs $450 but is discounted to $395, by way of a credit note, when bundled with PFG brokering your home/investment property loan, where our above general administration & advisory fee is charged.
+This workshop presently costs $450, but is discounted to $395, by way of a credit note, when bundled with PFG brokering your home/investment property loan after you've completed the workshop.

-PFG holds exclusive rights to run "The Bubbles Programme" - personalized life and financial advice based workshop/s.
-The cost for this workshop based programme is presently $3,995 + GST per couple, or $3,250 + GST for singles.
+PFG holds exclusive rights to run "The Bubbles Programme" - a personalized life & strategy workshop.
+The cost for this workshop based programme is $3,995 + GST per couple, or $3,250 + GST for singles.

 Cost Recovery Fee